LayerXcom/verified-vyper-contracts/README.md

 where `<project>/<target>` is the target contract (or function) to verify.

+NOTE: This project is using WIP K version and you can use the options described [here](https://github.com/runtimeverification/verified-smart-contracts/blob/master/resources/kprove-tutorial.md#kprove-logging-options).

 ## References
 This project is based on K Framework and Runtime Verification's works.
 See [their resources](https://github.com/runtimeverification/verified-smart-contracts/blob/master/README.md#resources) for the details of KEVM and background knowledge.